 The experts at Deutsche Telekom security ensure the safeguarding of production environments, making OT secure.
 They reinforce systems and protect them from ransomware, industrial sabotage, and other cyberattacks.
 They support production managers and OT managers in the search for previously unknown, dynamic, and mobile devices while ensuring constant availability of applications and devices.
 Telekom Security offers companies two different options for consulting services: OT Security Check pursuant to ISO 27001 and OT Security Check pursuant to ISA/IEC 62443 as well as weak-point analysis and penetration tests.

 ITTP detects anomalies in an industrial system's behavior by learning standard commands and regular behavior that complies with the rules within this system.
 ITPP then detects deviations from the norm.
 If the solution registers a weak point in the system, it provides information in real time and shows detailed information in a clear console terminal.
 Experts are then able to assess the transaction and introduce countermeasures as appropriate.

 INPP is a firewall for industrial networks.
 Its primary focus is to prevent unauthorized attacks on the network as well as uncontrolled data flows.
 A network can be subdivided into secured zones so that INPP data flows between the zones can be monitored and checked.
 This prevents unauthorized attacks on control systems.
-INPP can also implement centrally managed security guidelines across locations and manufacturers.
+INPP can implement centrally managed security guidelines across locations and manufacturers.
 Security gateways can also be used as sensors for the detection of attacks and access protection for remote maintenance.

-IAAP guards against remote access to machines, for remote maintenance, for example.
+IAAP guards against remote access to machines used for remote maintenance, for example.
 The service company technicians gain access via an encrypted connection using a "rendezvous server".
 2-factor authentication is used as an additional security measure.
 The customer's employee likewise sets up a connection to the rendezvous server.
-He authorizes the technician's connection via a service box or the management portal for a defined period of time.
+They authorize the technician's connection via a service box or the management portal for a defined period of time.
 Work on the systems can be monitored and recorded live.